Victor and Nikki Newman: Development

 Nikki was originally from the lower walks of life, having been a stripper.
 After multiple failed relationships, she began a romance with Victor, who taught her about society.
 They fell in love and had a baby, Victoria Newman (Heather Tom), and later a son Nicholas Newman (Joshua Morrow).
 The couple are widely considered a supercouple within the realm of soap operas.
 The writers of The Young and the Restless detailed characters Victor Newman and Nikki Reed to marry and divorce or depart from each other in some form or fashion in a continuous cycle.
 This has taken place for as long as the couple has been together, a take on the original supercouple formula.
 Soap Opera Digest relayed the beginning of the pairing's creation and their impact.
 The "inspired decision" led to Victor and Nikki becoming the series' most successful supercouple.
 In an interview with Dose magazine, Melody Thomas Scott said that the couple always has to get back together, but not without a challenge.
 She stated:

+The characters had their first wedding on the episode that aired on April 13, 1984.